Social anxiety: Development and evolutionary theories

+Social development in childhood

+Fearful temperament and either underdeveloped social skills or excessive socialization of a child can cause the child to become hyper-aware of inappropriate social situations.
+Additional factors in upbringing which can increase the likelihood of a child to develop social anxiety include overprotection by parents, lack of an emotionally expressive home environment, and observation of other people's social fears or mistakes.

+Sensory processing sensitivity

+Sensory processing sensitivity (SPS) is a temperamental or personality trait involving "an increased sensitivity of the central nervous system and a deeper cognitive processing of physical, social and emotional stimuli".
+The trait is characterized by "a tendency to 'pause to check' in novel situations, greater sensitivity to subtle stimuli, and the engagement of deeper cognitive processing strategies for employing coping actions, all of which is driven by heightened emotional reactivity, both positive and negative".
+Genetic inheritance of a high level of sensory processing sensitivity may increase an individual's awareness of social situations and their potential consequences.

 Biological adaptation to living in small groups

 There is a suggestion that people have adapted to live with others in small groups.
-Living in a group is attractive to humans as there are more people to provide labor, protection, and a concentration of potential mates.

-Working together to gather these resources is a major attraction.
-Any perceived threat to group resources should therefore leave an individual on guard, as would any potential position of status that might bring conflict with others as it may reduce an individual's access to group resources.
-In effect, anxiety in this way is adaptive because it helps people understand what is socially acceptable and what is not.
+Living in a group is attractive to humans as there are more people to provide labor and protection, and there is a concentration of potential mates.
+Any perceived threat to group resources should leave an individual on guard, as should any potential position of status that might bring conflict with others.
+In effect, anxiety is adaptive because it helps people understand what is socially acceptable and what is not.
 The threat of exclusion from resources could lead to death.

-These resources also allow individuals to have enough status to attract a mate.
-As a lot of evolutionary theory is concerned with reproduction, the benefit of exposure to potential mates within a group also cannot be overemphasized.
+Much of evolutionary theory is concerned with reproduction, so exposure to potential mates within a group is an evolutionary benefit.
 Finally, at a basic level, being confined to a particular group of people limits exposure to certain diseases.
-Studies have suggested that social affiliation has an impact on health and the more integrated and accepted we are, the healthier we are.
+Studies have suggested that social affiliation has an impact on health, and, the more integrated and accepted we are, the healthier we are.
+All of these factors are evolutionary primers for humans to be sensitive to social situations and their potential consequences.

-Fathers

-Access to resources and compatibility within a group impacts an individual's mate selection.
-Due to the vulnerability of human mothers and babies after birth, fathers may have had to protect both individuals.
-Fathers would then spend less time with the child as they were investing more time mastering the external environment for the safety and security of mother and child.
-Fathers may be confronting external forces threatening resources or social status.